nim-lang/Nim/doc/nep1.rst

 Coding Conventions
 ------------------

-- The 'return' statement should ideally be used when its control-flow properties are required.
-Use a procedure's implicit 'result' variable whenever possible.
+- The `return` statement should ideally be used when its control-flow properties are required.
+Use a procedure's implicit `result` variable whenever possible.
   This improves readability.

   .. code-block:: nim